How VARs Can Build Dragon Copilot Pipeline from DMO and DAX Demand

 3

-Instead of leading with product features, ask how clinicians document today, where notes get delayed, how after-hours work affects providers, and what the organization needs from AI governance, training, and deployment support.
+Instead of leading with product features, review how clinicians document today, where notes get delayed, how after-hours work affects providers, and what the organization needs from AI governance, training, and deployment support.
+Use the Dragon Copilot workflow review to organize the next step.

 4